bhamrick/precision_system/README.md

         * Other suits: Short suit game try (2NT! asks for spades)
             * Responder bids 4♥️/4♠️ if they do not have wasted values in the suit bid, and 3♥️/3♠️ otherwise.
-* 3♥️/3♠️ Game forcing raise, slam seeking.
+* 3♥️/3♠️ Preemptive raise.
+Less than invitational with 4+ card support.
 * 4♥️/4♠️ To play

 ## After 1NT or 1♣️!-1♦️!-1NT